Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

 **8.** Install modlist from Wabbajack.

-**9.** If Mod Organizer 2 doesn't automatically detect your OpenMW installation then go to Modify Executables (In the top-right dropdown) and add openmw-launcher.exe (not openmw.exe) from within your installed OpenMW folders.
+**9.** If Mod Organizer 2 doesn't automatically detect your OpenMW installation then go to Modify Executables (In the top-right dropdown) and add openmw-launcher.exe (not openmw.exe) from within your installed OpenMW folder.

 **10.** DO NOT activate any additional mods/plugins, leave everything as it is after installing through wabbajack.